 They use electronics to help with day to day task and even speak tho their parents.
 Our modern day technology helps these individuals to communicate, learn, write, transition, the list is endless.
-This article will share the story about a young autistic boy, his mom and roofer dad who overcame many challenges in their life with the help of electronics.
+This article will share the story about a young autistic boy, his mom and dad who owned fayetteville limousines overcame many challenges in their life and business with the help of electronics.

 Charlie was diagnosed with autism when he was only 2 years old.
 His parents were in denial which is a natural reaction for some parents.
 They handle it pretty well being young parents.
 After his diagnosis his parents did everything they had to do to help their son.
 Playgroups, ABA, one on one therapy, at home therapy, Charlie was overwhelmed, but he did get through it.
 Charlie was nonverbal at the time when he started going to school, more one on one therapy plus speech therapy helped him when applied in schools.

 Ever since Charlie was diagnosed he loved electronics whether it was phones, ipads, ipods, anything electronic fascinated him.
 Also electronics calmed Charlie down when he was having a rough day, or if he tended to get mad or frustrated.
 Since this was something he was interested in, it calmed him down so his parents purchased him a laptop, and an ipad.